andreafortuna/andreafortuna.github.com/_posts/2016-02-01-ukulele-my-daily-workout.md

 <hr>
 *UPDATE - 2016-02-02*

 In the comments and via email many people have asked me a video.
-I recorded a "ugly & dirty" version this morning, I hope will be helpful.
+I recorded a raw version this morning, I hope will be helpful:

 <div class="video-container">
 <iframe src="https://www.youtube.com/embed/Jxx4n2XC2SE" frameborder="0" allowfullscreen></iframe>